 For the more active travelers who are traveling to Tanzania to climb and conquer Mt.
 Kilimanjaro, the best times to aim for this are between January and March and between June and October when it is cooler.

 While the Northern Circuit Parks may get crowded between July and March, you can always find fewer crowds in the Southern and Western Circuit Parks any time of the year.

 2nd – Where to go in Tanzania

 Tanzania is a country that earns quite a lot from tourism and has loads of things to do and places to see.
 Sun and surf seekers will find themselves called off to enjoy the beaches of Zanzibar and Pemba Islands.
 They can also go deep water diving and snorkeling in the waters of Mafia Island and marvel at the diverse aqua life and corals of the Mafia Island Marine Park.

 Those who wish to face nature’s more challenging side can head to Mount Kilimanjaro to try and conquer its summit.
-Read more about climbing Kilimanjaro here.
+Read more about climbing Kilimanjaro here in these two guides:

 If you are interested in seeing wildlife in its preserved beauty, you can visit the Ngorongoro Conservation Area where thousands of animals, including lions, hippos, flamingoes and more, live.
 You can also head to Lake Manyara National Park where even more birds and the largest amount of baboons in the world reside.